 If you’re planning on buying life insurance, one thing you need to be prepared for is the health exam.
 This is part of the underwriting process and the insurance company uses it to decide whether to issue you a policy and what premiums you’ll pay.

 As long as you’re in good health, the exam shouldn’t be a barrier to getting life insurance.
 If you’re concerned about whether you’ll qualify, read on to find out what you can expect.
-If you do not want to go though with a health exam, click here for a quote on a policy that does not require an exam.

 The exam itself is fairly quick and usually takes less than an hour.
 The insurance company schedules it for you and it can be done in a doctor’s office or a health care technician may be sent to your home.